JJCoding01/FEmethods/README.md

     Moment: None
 ```

-The `location` must be a positive value, otherwise it will raise a `ValueError`.
+The `location` must be a positive value, and less than or equal to the length
+of the beam, otherwise it raise a `ValueError`.

 #### femethods.reactions.PinnedReaction
-The `PinnedReaction` is a reaction class that prevents vertical displacement, but allows angular (rotational) displacement.
+The `PinnedReaction` is a reaction class that prevents vertical displacement,
+but allows angular (rotational) displacement.
 It has boundary conditions of `bc = (0, None)`

 ```python
 >>> PinnedReaction(7)